iamvery/iamvery.github.com/_drafts/feature-tours.md

 end
 ```

-You may noticed some interesting things about this approach.
+You may have noticed some interesting things about this approach.
 First, the order of the steps in the tour is very important.
 For example, you can't very well _see_ a post until it exists.
 So for a CRUD feature, very often your tour will end up in the namesake's order: create, read, update, delete.

 But most importantly this tour is entirely agnostic of the implementation details of the system.
-It's only dependencies are the text and links on the page.
+Its only dependencies are the text and links on the page.
 It's _content_ focused.
 This is also useful when it comes to making visual changes to an app that should not affect behavior.

-## Speed

-As a final observation, I would like to mention that this style of testing may lead to a faster test suite.
-It's true, these style of tests can be _very_ slow.
-In the context of web, they often involve some sort of browser automation that just takes time to setup and teardown.
-Therefore, the fewer times you have to do this the better off you are.

 ## Summary